-To kick start our History topic, “Anglo Saxons and Vikings”, we will be visiting Tatton Park in our first week.
-While we are there, we will be experiencing what life was like as Anglo-axons in “Briton” after the invasion of the Vikings.
+To kick start our History topic, “Anglo Saxons and Vikings”, we will be having a visitor into school in our first week.
+While Erik the Viking is here, we will be experiencing what life was like as Anglo-axons in “Briton” after the invasion of the Vikings.
 This experience will help us with future learning for our History lessons.

 In English, we will be starting off looking at narrative poetry and discovering how the Weeping Willow tree got its name.
 After that, we will move on to exploring mystical stories including a stories about, Mermaids, Selkies and Beowulf, the monster.
 We will finish off by writing non-chorological reports about the Anglo – Saxons and the Vikings which links with our History topic.
-Our World Book Day book is called Voices in the Park and during this day we will be doing lots of speaking, listening and drama.
+Our World Book Day book, we will be doing lots of speaking, listening and drama.

-In Maths, we will be exploring fractions in great detail: what they are; how they are used in everyday life; and adding and subtracting fractions.
-We will then move on to decimals and investigate the pattern between them.
+In Maths, we will be exploring fractions and decimals in greater detail: what they are; how they are used in everyday life; and adding and subtracting fractions.

 In Science, Year 4 moves onto living things and their habitats where we will be looking at what all living things have in common.
 We will then move look at what makes living things different and thing how we can compare them